poohstix/Dshield-doc/docs/So-you-installed-a-honeypot.md

 ## Changing retention time (logs, downloaded files)

+## The honeypot seems primarily to simulate being a linux system.
+Can I configure it to be a Windows system instead?

 # If I want to contribute, what areas might need contributions?

 1. Why are errors sent to root (see /var/spool/mail/root) regularly?